lambdacms/lambdacms/README.md

 At some point the `lambdacms-core` package will be distributed from Hackage.
-Currently this is not the case so we install it from github and register it with the `cabal sandbox add-source` command.
+Currently this is not the case so we install it from github and register it locally.

     cd ..
     git clone git@github.com:lambdacms/lambdacms-core.git
-    cd ponycms
+    cd lambdacms-core
-    cabal sandbox add-source ../lambdacms-core
+    cabal install
+    cd ../ponycms

 Add the following line to the `build-depends` of the `library` section of the `ponycms.cabal` file (the version bounds may need to be raised):

                      , lambdacms-core                >= 0.0.7      && < 0.1

-Add the following line to `config/routes`:
+Add the following lines to `config/routes`:

-    /admin         CoreR      Core        getLambdaCms
+    /admin/core         CoreR                  Core        getLambdaCms
+    /admin/auth         AuthR                  Auth        getAuth
+    /admin              AdminHomeRedirectR     GET

-Add the following line to the imports of both `Foundation.hs` *and* `Application.hs`:
+Add the following lines to the imports of both `Foundation.hs` *and* `Application.hs`:

     import LambdaCms

-And to `Foundation.hs` add the line:
+And to `Foundation.hs` add the lines:

     instance LambdaCmsAdmin App
+        maybeAuth' = maybeAuth
+        maybeAuthId' = maybeAuthId
+        authLoginDest _ = AuthR LoginR

+And change the following lines in `Foundation.hs`:

+    loginDest _ = HomeR
+    logoutDest _ = HomeR

+to:

+   loginDest _ = CoreR AdminHomeR
+   logoutDest _ = CoreR AdminHomeR

+In `Application.hs` the following lines should be added:

+    getAdminHomeRedirectR :: Handler Html
+    getAdminHomeRedirectR = do
+        redirect $ CoreR AdminHomeR

 **NOTE:** From here it is pretty much work in progress...
 You're on your own, good luck.